kubernetes/kubernetes/docs/user-guide/limitrange/README.md

 Cluster operators that want to restrict the amount of resources a single container or pod may consume are able to define allowable ranges per Kubernetes namespace.
-In the absence of any hard limits, the Kubernetes system is able to apply default resource limits if desired in order to constrain the amount of resource a pod consumes on a node.
+In the absence of any hard limits, the Kubernetes system is able to apply default resource limits if desired in order to constrain the amount of resource a pod consumes on a node.<!-- TAG IS_VERSIONED -->

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->